WakiMak/trentent.github.io-forked/_posts/2017-01-31-tracing-citrix-provisioning-service-target-device-boot-performance-windows-performance-toolkit.md

 &nbsp;

-Then the portion of it that we are interested in is &#8220;xbootmgr.exe&#8221; (aka boot logging). Â In order to enable boot logging we need to inject the following registry key into our PVS Image:
+Then the portion of it that we are interested in is "xbootmgr.exe" (aka boot logging). Â In order to enable boot logging we need to inject the following registry key into our PVS Image:

 <pre class="lang:reg decode:true ">Windows Registry Editor Version 5.00